 Create and modify drawing views

-Drawing views contain Tekla Structures model objects, and the marks, dimensions and other objects that you have added.
+Drawing views contain modeled Tekla Structures building objects, and marks, dimensions and other objects that you have added.
 A drawing viewview that includes selected model objects or an area in the model, that is represented in a drawing

 A drawing view is a container for model and drawing objects.